How to Copy a Sketch in SOLIDWORKS

 Method 3: Derived sketches

-Convert Entities is a little restrictive.
+Convert Entities can be a little restrictive.
 It only allows you to obtain a direct projection of the chosen entities.
 You can’t reposition the profile about the active sketch plane without breaking the On Edge relationships altogether, which defeats the purpose of using Convert Entities vs copy/paste.

 Using a derived sketch is a little-known method providing the best of both worlds.
 When using a derived sketch, you can copy and paste a duplicate of a given sketch while retaining maneuverability in its destination location.